sinch/ios-proximity-tutorial/readme.md

 	}
 ```

-Notice that we just added the _call variable to our project, this will be our go to reference when making calls.
+Notice that we just added the _call variable to our project.
+This will be our go-to reference when making calls.
 Now it’s time to implement didSelectRowAtIndex.

 ```objective-c

 	- (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath {